tudorflanja/self-playing-snake/README.md

 - 🐍 Python OOP and Pygame

 Feel free to modify and extend the AI logic with new strategies, heuristics, or even full-fledged pathfinding algorithms!

+---

+This project was developed in collaboration with Daian Mihai, as part of our studies at the Technical University of Cluj-Napoca (UTCN) 🎓.